Remote proctoring involves sitting the test under live supervision using your own computer in a suitable location with internet connectivity.

 - Choose the date and time you’d like to take the exam and click ‘Schedule’

-Review the list of requirements below to ensure you have the best opportunity for a smooth remote proctoring experience.
+Review these requirements for a smooth remote proctoring experience.

-We would recommend you use an external mouse as trackpads will be difficult in test conditions.
-If you use a laptop, for best results it is recommended it be a 15” screen or larger.
-However, a 13” screen will be acceptable, but it will simply mean that you will have to scroll more in order to see the information in the questions.
+We recommend you use an external mouse as trackpads are difficult to use in test conditions.
+If you use a laptop, we recommend a 15” screen or larger for best results.
+However, a 13” screen is acceptable, but you will have to scroll more to see the information in the questions.

 No, it is not necessary to purchase a brand new computer, as long as your computer meets the minimum requirements you should be able to complete your test.
 If you do not have a computer, consider borrowing one from a friend, relative or even school.